 Person 3: “We will have to do the group thing after work, though.
 We can’t have them doing that on work time.
 There’s way, way too much to do right now.
 My department is going on mandatory overtime next week.”

 Person 4: “We should pass out those stress balls again.
 Everyone loved that last year.”

-Mary has been handed a lot of papers about eating a high protein diet, been told that she has to do a health assessment “in her spare time,” found out that she’s going to be charged $100 a month for smoking, and handed a stress ball.
-Next week, she will sit down and have a nurse prick her finger with a needle only to find out that she is now borderline diabetic and has triglycerides that are four times higher than they should be.
-The nurse will tell her, in a clipped tone, to call her doctor and to stop eating “junk food.”
+Mary has been handed a lot of papers about eating a high protein diet, been told that she has to do a health assessment “in her spare time,” discovered that she’s going to be charged $100 a month for smoking, and been handed a stress ball.
+Next week, she will sit down and have a nurse prick her finger with a needle to find out that she is now borderline diabetic and has triglycerides four times higher than they should be.
+The nurse will tell her, in a clipped tone, to call her doctor and stop eating “junk food.”

 At the end of the year, the committee will crunch some numbers.
 Wow, 92 percent of employees completed the health assessment and got a gift card – awesome!
 That’s great “engagement” and “participation”!
 Only 50% of employees had their blood testing done, but the committee decides to offer a reward next time to get those numbers up.
 A total of 40 employees signed up for the weight loss challenge, and eight completed the whole thing.
 A total of 70 pounds was lost; one person lost 30 pounds!
-He is currently struggling with kidney stones, but that’s another story.
-And three people quit smoking.
-Unbeknownst to their company, two of them took up drinking heavily as a replacement for smoking, but there is no way to test for that.
+He is currently struggling with gallstones, but that’s another story.
+Three people quit smoking.
+Unbeknownst to management, two of the three took up drinking heavily as a replacement for tobacco, but there is no way to test for that.